Sisimito: Belize

-In Belize a legend, the Sisimite is said to also feast on humans.
+In Belizean legend, the Sisimite is said to also feast on humans.
 Furthermore, in Belizean societies, the belief is: "If you are a man and you look at him in the eyes (and escaped), you will die within a month.
 If you are a woman and you look at him in the eyes (and escaped), your life will be prolonged."Tales of the Sismite were told in the camps by the mahogany cutters of earlier days and are still passed along in villages like Ranchito and Hill Bank.
 The Sismite is said to live in high forest areas and lives in caves and on rocky land.
 In the Toledo District, forest areas have decreased over the years because of agricultural development and the Ketchi believe that Tzultacah, the thunder deities who protects them from wild animals, has pulled the Sismite back into the few densely jungled areas remaining, so he is rarely seen today.

 The Sisimite diet is believed to consist of raw meat and fruits, and when feasting on human beings, he will tear the body into several pieces before devouring it.
 Though fierce and malevolent towards humans, he is afraid of water and dogs and will avoid them at all costs.
-The Sisimite is believe to often assume human form in order to lure people out of villages with the purpose of killing them Because of this, he is sometimes confused with Xtabay or La Llorona.
+The Sisimite is believed to often assume human form in order to lure people out of villages with the purpose of killing them.
+Because of this, he is sometimes confused with Xtabay or La Llorona.

 On Sundays and religious holidays, such as Good Friday, the Sisimite is believed to prey on hunters and other people who stray into the bushes.
 He follows human footprints, with its main purpose being either to kill its victims or to rip off their thumbs; the Sisimite is also believed to attack men who are killing animals needlessly or destroying the forest.